karllark/dust_extinction/docs/dust_extinction/extinguish.rst

 Unreddening/Reddening
 =======================

-The `dust_extinction.unred` module provides a general function to deredden or redden spectra using any dust extinction model.
+The `dust_extinction.conv_functions.unred` module provides a general function to deredden or redden spectra using any dust extinction model.
 This is a modern implementation of the classic IDL `ccm_unred` function, but uses the Gordon et al. (2023) extinction model by default.

-.. autofunction:: dust_extinction.unred.unred
+.. autofunction:: dust_extinction.conv_functions.unred

 .. py:function:: unred
     .. py:function:: unred(wave, flux, ebv, ext_model=None, R_V=3.1)